project-oak/oak/chrome_extension/README.md

 [Content-Security-Policies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy)
 only.

-Addtionally, this extension can be extended to permit communication with trusted Oak servers.
+While this extension currently implements simple local-only model, in the future it may be extended to support communication to trusted back-ends and more sophisticated policies.

 ## Installation